5 Dealing with messy data

 sprintf("%s is %s years old.", names, ages)

-There are many more uses of sprintf (we’ve already seen some in Section 5.3.5), but this enough for us for now.
+There are many more uses of sprintf (we’ve already seen some in Section 5.3.5), but this is enough for us for now.

 5.5.2 Changing case